clearlinux/clear-linux-documentation/source/clear_containers.rst

 Clear Containers V2.0 adopts an optimized version of the established `QEMU`_ host virtualization engine, in order to support extra features not found in Clear Containers V1.0.
-Clear Containers V2.0 is also compatible with the :abbr:`OCI (Open Container Initiative)` runtime specification standard, introducing a host-side abstraction tool to ease host-side integration and to isolate integration instances from future changes to the underlying Clear Containers architecture.
+Clear Containers.
+V2.0 is also compatible with the :abbr:`OCI (Open Container Initiative)` runtime-specification standard, introducing a host-side abstraction tool to ease host-side integration and to isolate integration instances from future changes to the underlying Clear Containers architecture.